 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
-CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
+It uses a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.
 You will be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
-For a few minutes, this may make you feel hot all over.
-If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it's important to let the hospital doctor know beforehand.
+This may make you feel hot all over for a few minutes.
+It's important to let your doctor know if you’re allergic to iodine or have asthma, because you could have a more serious reaction to the injection.

 Staging and grading of mouth cancer